liuyifanchn/Simulink-Model-for-EPS/README.md

 - step 1: run the Sim_Paras_Init.m
 - step 2: run the Sim_EPS.slx (for the EPS) or Sim_EPSw.slx (for the EPSw)
 - step 3: see the results displayed in the scope in the Simulink Model

+## License
+The project is licensed under the MIT License.
+Please see [LICENSE](https://github.com/liuyifanchn/Simulink-Model-for-EPS/blob/main/LICENSE) for details.